kleineluka/modnamedhana/README.md

 - Coming when the mod is released... please refer to the current status at the top of the page.
 - You have two options to install:
   - Installer **(Suggested)**: Automatically create a new game copy with the mod or patch your existing.
-  - Manual: Download the mod content and replace/move files yourself.
+  - Manual: Download the mod content and replace/move files yourself. **You will need a method to patch the binary diff in the resource RPA file - this is so I didn't redistribute the entire game.**

 # Guides & FAQ 😖
 - Walk through coming when the mod is released!